top of page

 Filling Gaps in Specialized Collections

-In addition to general collection expansion, Friends of the Library groups often work with librarians to identify gaps in the library’s offerings and fund acquisitions to fill them.
-This can include specialized collections, such as books in foreign languages, local history, graphic novels, or rare archival materials that might otherwise be out of reach.
-These contributions help libraries serve niche interests and demographics in the community that might not be well-represented in the general collection.
+In addition to general collection expansion, Friends of the Library groups often work with librarians to identify gaps in the library’s offerings and fund the purchases to fill them.
+This can include specialized collections, such as books in foreign languages, local history, graphic novels, or rare archival materials that would otherwise be solely available via private institutions.

 Building Up Local Author Collections

-Friends of the Library organizations are instrumental in expanding library collections, ensuring that libraries can offer an ever-growing variety of books, digital content, and even non-traditional resources like tools or local author works.
-Their efforts enrich the experience for patrons of all ages, keeping libraries dynamic, inclusive, and responsive to the needs of the community.
+Friends of the Library organizations are instrumental in expanding library collections, ensuring that libraries can provide a broad variety of books, digital content, and even non-traditional resources like instruments and kits.
+Thanks to their efforts, libraries can continue to be the vibrant, welcoming, and dynamic purveyors of information that you know and love.

 Rated 0 out of 5 stars.